But when emptiness and despair take hold and won’t go away, it may be depression.

 As a relational psychotherapist working in downtown Toronto, my style is empathic, safe and caring.
 More information regarding my fees can be found on the Fees & Policies page.

-Please contact me to schedule a complimentary first session to give you and I the opportunity to determine if I am the right therapist for you.
+Please contact me to schedule a reduced fee first session to give you and I the opportunity to determine if I am the right therapist for you.